These days, couples often find themselves gazing lovingly at each other via a computer or mobile device.

 - Provide the Zoom connection for the ceremony itself.

-- Handle all the official paperwork, including the marriage license, wedding certificate, and apostille stamp.
+- Handle all the official paperwork, including the:

-When MarryFromHome takes all these tasks off your plate, you and your loved one are free to enjoy the wedding itself, even if you’re standing in two different countries at the time.
+MarryFromHome can take all these tasks off your plate.
+This leaves the two of you free to enjoy the wedding, even if you’re standing in two different countries.
 So make that long-distance union a reality — apply for your online marriage today!